Paul Kessel

 game & level designer

-I'm currently working at Don't Nod, on a unnanounced project.Below are some of the projects I've worked on.
-Most of my non-professional games are available on my Itch.io page.
+I'm Paul, a game & level designer based in France.
+Here is my CV.I'm currently looking for work, after two year at Don't Nod as a game and level designer on an unnanounced project.Below are some of the projects I've worked on.
+Most of my non-commercial games are available on my Itch.io page.

-Secret Don't Nod Game
+Unannounced Don't Nod Game

 Not announced yet